 Possibly the most popular restaurant in Destin and definitely one of the most unique restaurants, McGuire’s is a must-try if you haven’t yet.
 You’ll know you’re there when you see the creepy double-decker bus out front.
 Be careful about going there in the summer months, the parking is really bad and you may find yourself driving around forever.
 Do yourself a favor and go park off of Zerbe Street and walk on up if you can.
 If you are going to dinner before 5 PM or during the off-season you will have a much easier time.

 When you walk in, the soft, red glow greets you and you notice a plethora of dollar bills on the ceiling.
 Hey, if the building ever burns down, at least they have insurance!
 According to Trip Advisor, there are $1.9 million dollars up there.
 Crazy!

 The atmosphere is really cool, though it can get quite loud inside since McGuire’s practically stays busy all the time.
 The seating seems endless – there are so many rooms!
 You can even sit upstairs on the deck.

-If you thought the atmosphere and scenery was unique, wait till you try the food and drinks.
+If you thought the atmosphere and scenery were unique, wait till you try the food and drinks.
 The beer flights are awesome.
 I recommend that if you want to drink, you must try them.

 The steaks here are really good.
 My husband loves the traditional Irish fare, like the Irish Steak and Mushroom Pie.
-The burger menu is fantastic – cheeseburgers, pizza burgers, reuben burger, and even a Hot Fudge burger (no, I haven’t tried it but feel free to do so and let me know how it is!).
+The burger menu is fantastic – cheeseburgers, pizza burgers, Reuben burger, and even a Hot Fudge burger (no, I haven’t tried it but feel free to do so and let me know how it is!).

 There is also a lunch and brunch menu, if you aren’t going there for dinner.